-Like just about all Search And Rescue stuff (starting with lifeboats and tents and going all the way up to amphibious helicopters and cruisers,) this watch features an extremely high-contrast black and orange color scheme.
+Like just about all Search And Rescue stuff (starting with lifeboats and tents and going all the way up to amphibious helicopters and cruisers,) this one, too, features an extremely high-contrast black and orange color scheme.
 Used both for its bezel with the usual 60-minute diving scale and the dial that features the brand’s signature tritium micro-tubes with an expected lifespan of at least a couple of decades (I think, the movement and the stock strap will be long gone and replaced when the tubes filled with the radioactive gas will finally give up on you.)

-The LLT tritium tubes here are also orange (for the hour markers) and blue (for the hour, minute and even the central seconds hand).
+The LLT tritium tubes here are also orange (for the hour markers) and blue (for the hour, minute, and even the central-seconds hand).

-Its rugged case is made of a hardened carbon-reinforced polymer plastic and its unidirectional rotating bezel features a single LLT tube that indicates the 12 o’clock position.
+Its rugged case is made of hardened carbon-reinforced polymer plastic and its unidirectional rotating bezel features a single LLT tube that indicates the 12 o’clock position.

-Well, I would gladly exchange the standard black rubber band for a textile NATO strap of the same color or, perhaps, a nice olive-colored Cordura strap, however, as far as I understand, this one has to be bought separately from a third-party retailer thus increasing the grand total by at least 1/10th if you are lucky enough to live in a country with low import taxes.
+Well, I would gladly exchange the standard black rubber band for a textile NATO strap of the same color or, perhaps, a nice olive-colored Cordura strap, however, as far as I understand, this one has to be bought separately from a third-party retailer thus increasing the total by at least 1/10th if you are lucky enough to live in a country with low import taxes.

 Price range: $295 (MSRP)